czcorpus/kontext/INSTALL.rst

 To be able to provide different lists of corpora for different users, you have to implement an authentication module with the following properties:

-  * resides in a directory specified in *sys.path* (i.e. is importable without additional Python runtime configuration
+  * the module resides in a directory specified in *sys.path* (i.e. is importable without additional Python runtime configuration)
   * contains function *create_instance(settings)* which creates and returns a new instance of your authentication object.
     The *settings* parameter is Bonito's *settings* module or some compatible one.
 This provides access to any required configuration parameter (e.g. database connection if you need one).